docksal/docksal/docs/content/getting-started/portable.md

 ### Custom stacks

-If you plan on using a custom stack configuration, you will have a to export the project images manually.
+If you plan on using a custom stack configuration, you will have to export the project images manually.

 You can export both system and project images by running the following within a Docksal project folder: